sebr/bhyve-home-assistant/README.md

 ### Device State sensor

-A **device state** `sensor` entity is created for each device.
+A **device state** `sensor` entity is created for each `sprinkler_timer` device.
 This reports the state of the device, for example `auto` or `off`.
 A device may be switched to `off` either manually through the B-hyve app, or may be automatically set when battery levels are too low to operate the device correctly.

 ### Zone Watering History sensor

-A **zone history** `sensor` entity is created for each zone.
+A **zone history** `sensor` entity is created for each zone on a `sprinkler_timer` device.
 This reports the history of zone watering.

 The following attributes are set on zone history sensor entities: